mwittig/edimax-smartplug/README.md

 * 20150508, V0.0.7
     * Fixed request error handling.
 Request must be aborted if error has occurred
     * Added option to set a request timeout

+* 20150511, V0.0.8
+    * Enforce a default timeout of 20000 msecs to cleanup if client is connected but server does not send a response.